phphleb/hleb/readme.md

 Greetings
 -----------------------------------
-Project routes are compiled by the developer in the "/routes/map.php" file.
+Project routes are assigned by the developer in the file “/routes/map.php”.

 ```php
 Route::get('/', 'Hello, world!');